tctgdanny/password_generator/README.md

 # Password Generator
 You can tell that it's a password generator by the way that it is.

+## Installation
+If you work at The Core and have a Mac, this is already on your computer 😊
+To install manually: `sudo cd /tmp && curl -O https://raw.githubusercontent.com/thecoretg/password_generator/main/install.sh && chmod +x install.sh && ./install.sh`

 ## Description
 Generates a list of passwords in Word+Number format.